 SAN BERNARDINO, Calif.
-(KABC) -- A local real estate developer and two mayors are urging San Bernardino County to secede from California.
+(KABC) -- San Bernardino County voters will get a chance to vote on whether they want the county to secede from California.

-If successful, the improbable plan would establish the first new state since Hawaii was granted statehood in 1959.
+If successful, the longshot plan would create the first new state since Hawaii was granted statehood in 1959.

-On Tuesday night, Rancho Cucamonga businessman Jeff Burum asked the San Bernardino County Board of Supervisors to put an advisory measure on the November ballot.
+On July 26, Rancho Cucamonga businessman Jeff Burum asked the Board of Supervisors to put the advisory measure on the ballot.

-"It's time for our citizens to stand up and say enough is enough," he said.
+"It's time for our citizens to stand up and say enough is enough," he said at the time.

 He criticized state officials as being ineffective and disconnected from the needs of people in the Inland Empire.

-"Our judges are constantly taxed with too much, with not enough resources," Burum said during the public comment section of the Board of Supervisors meeting.
+"Our judges are constantly taxed with too much, with not enough resources," Burum said during the public comment section of the Board of Supervisors meeting last month.
 "The state of California continues to allocate resources to the high-cost areas to our detriment and other Inland Valley communities.
 It's time to stop it.
 It's time for our citizens to stand up and say, 'Enough is enough.'"

-The mayors of Fontana and Upland both spoke in favor of the longshot plan.
+The mayors of Fontana and Upland both spoke in favor of the proposal.

 "They act like we don't exist," said Fontana Mayor Aquanetta Warren.
 "We are the economic engine of the state, and you need to pay attention to that."

-She urges officials to look at the booming warehouse industry, for example, and the efforts by some in the State Legislature to try to stop it.
+She urged officials to look at the booming warehouse industry, for example, and the efforts by some in the state Legislature to try to stop it.

 "We're the goods movement, pay attention to that," she said.
 "Don't try to penalize us because we're moving the goods of the nation."